NEC4

 • Is the programme being resubmitted at the intervals stated in the Contract Data (typically every four weeks)?

-If there is no Accepted Programme, treat this as the highest priority finding.
+If there's no Accepted Programme, treat this as the highest priority finding.
 Everything else in the health check depends on it.

 This area carries the highest direct financial risk.
 Late notifications result in time-barred claims.
 Incomplete quotations result in PM assessments.